RESIDENTIAL MOVINGINTERSTATE MOVERS

 - Inventory of your household items & goods – Inventory all your household items before packing them in boxes.
 Then, have your movers sign off on an official inventory list before loading the truck(s).
 This documentation is the main account of the condition of your items & goods.
 Proper inventory of items and their conditions will ensure eligibility for claims should any item be lost or damaged.

 - Read, double-check & make sure you understand all documents before signing – Make sure you understand each document and what you are signing.
-This includes the binding (hopefully) estimate, service order, complete inventory and Bill of Lading.
-It is also recommended to keep all documentation until final payment is made.
+This includes the binding (hopefully) estimate, service order, complete inventory, and Bill of Lading.
+It is also recommended to keep all documentation until the final payment is made.
 Keep longer if there are any claims or settlements needed.

 - Confirm their contact information & yours for them — Write down the confirmation for everyone involved & make sure they have your information as well.
-Communication is key during cross country interstate moves.
+Communication is key during cross-country interstate moves.

 Move-in Day Prep

 Being organized in the process while taking the extra time to plan and prepare for the move will typically ensure a stress-free move.
-Not being prepared could cause a lot of stress, while opening the ability to fall victim to moving company scams.
+Not being prepared could cause a lot of stress while opening the ability to fall victim to moving company scams.

 Nice & helpful people.
 They do a good job!